-The main thing is we must continually improve our love (kindness and patience).
+The main thing is we must continually improve our love.
 Love conquers every bad thing including fatigue.
 The hope is that improving love (minimizing sin) in our lives will give us more godliness.
 We can then minimize possible causes of overwhelming patience because God knows how to do all things.

 "You don't have enough faith," Jesus told them.
 "I tell you the truth, if you had faith even as small as a mustard seed, you could say to this mountain, 'Move from here to there,' and it would move.
 Nothing would be impossible." - Matthew 17:20

 Godliness is careful observance of, or conformity to, the laws of God.
 Godliness recognizes from the various evidences, that the all-powerful Creator exists, and therefore actively seeks to develop a spiritual relationship with Him.